 ” Golden Dragon” at Hoa Lu festival

 The ritual begins with the Moc Duc ceremony, which is the statue’s “bathing” rite (held at midnight the night before the festival begins).
-Moc Duc is a tradition rite of washing a corpse before burial used in many ceremonies in Asia as a symbolic cleansing of artifacts,statues and so on that represent the long deceased.
+Moc Duc is a tradition rite of washing a corpse before burial but is used in many ceremonies in Asia as a symbolic cleansing of artifacts,statues and so on that represent the long deceased.

 The Palanquin Procession